filamentphp/filament/packages/tables/docs/07-testing.md

 ### State

-To assert that a certain column has a state or does not have a state for a record:
+To assert that a certain column has a state or does not have a state for a record you can use `assertTableColumnStateSet()` and `assertTableColumnStateNotSet()`:

 ```php
 use function Pest\Livewire\livewire;